thirtythreeforty/neolink/docs/unix_setup.md

 - Something else

-  If you still have problems open an issue on githip and attach the neolink log.
+  If you still have problems open an issue on github and attach the neolink log.
 You can save the log to file with the following command:

   ```bash